3 fast fashion sustainability issues and how to solve them

 Regardless of your favourite colour, if you are desperate for brand new stuff, at least shop from sustainable fashion companies.

-Also, try to opt for clothing made of greener materials, such as:
+Also, go for clothing made of sustainable fashion materials, such as:

 Wear your detective’s hat